graphile/migrate/README.md

 different migrations are making, so you can be sure you're making the changes you intend to.
-We recommend that you dump the shadow database as it will be unaffected by the iteration you've been applying to your development database (which may have come out of sync).
+We recommend that you dump the shadow database as it will be unaffected by the iteration you've been applying to your development database (which may have come out of sync - see 'Drift' below).

 ### Getting started